g5ostXa/hyprarch2/README.md

 ```
 <br>

-Alternatively, kill [`hyprland`](https://hypr.land) and reboot, in case you didn't do so after installing.
+Alternatively, kill [`hyprland`](https://hypr.land) and reboot, in case you haven't done so after installing.
 - From hyprland session:
 ```bash
 $ uwsm stop